HsuanYiEricLin/AutomationDemo/README.md

 Language used: Java

-Note step 8 9 10 does not work due to Translink page issues
+Note step 8 9 are not implemented due to Translink's website